 Injection Stretch Blow Molding (ISBM)

-Injection stretch blow molding users two methods: single-stage and double-stage.
+Injection stretch blow molding uses two methods: Single-stage and double-stage.
 The single-stage process includes seeing the preform manufacture and bottle blowing done in the same machine.
 From there, the single-stage process is then run a second time through a 3-station or 4-station machine.
 The latter is more expensive than the former process.
-Essentially, molecules are stretched during this type of blow molding vertically, then horizontally, to cross over one another to fit together.
+Molecules are stretched during this type of blow molding vertically, then horizontally, to cross over one another to fit together.
 This is one of the most robust methods of blow molding.